 This lighting style is inspired by the types of past light fixtures that were commonly seen in public buildings such as schoolhouses.
 White glass fixtures were idyllic for large, common rooms, such as classrooms that needed ambient light evenly dispersed over a large amount of space.

-A wall light fixture installed on and supported solely by a wall.
+A wall light fixture installed on, affixed to, and supported solely by a wall.

 Glass featuring tiny air bubbles.

 These lights are close to the ceiling but there is a small gap between the light fixture and the ceiling (typically two to four inches) resulting in a visible decorative canopy.
 These are ideal for rooms and hallways with very low ceilings.

 This refers to any part of the light fixture that houses or covers a light bulb.